Software Escrow Guardians is an escrow agent and holds source code for in-production software as well as for in-development software.

 Software Escrow News

-Software Escrow Guardians: Please feel free to browse through the information we have included in the site here, which includes a list of our escrow services together with a link to our data storage/backup services (Database Service Ltd).
+Software Escrow Guardians: Please feel free to browse through the information we have included in the site here.

 We would like to enhance the information we provide through this website.
 Please tell us where it could be improved or any additional information that could be added.
 Click here to go to the Contact Us page